 6. WoodlandPro Fallers Axe

 This is a true felling axe, and if you want to support a family-owned company with its origins in the Northern California forests, you won’t go wrong with the WoodlandPro Fallers Axe.
-It can be had for just about $50, which is a steal for a US-made tool of such quality.
-The only potential downside is that the handle is straight, not curved, which is what some people might prefer.
+It can be had for just about $50, a steal for a US-made tool of such quality.
+The only potential downside I experienced is that the handle is straight, not curved, which some people might prefer.
 The answer to that, though, is that Bailey’s also sell replacement handles at a very fair price, so you can swap them if you wish.

 7. Husqvarna Multipurpose axe

 The Husqvarna Multipurpose 26-inch axe is not a “true” felling axe.
 At 26 inches in length, it’s slightly shorter than most true felling axes, and the relatively light weight of its head (1.75 lbs) means that swings will have less force behind them than those of felling axes with heavier heads.

-In that sense it’s more suited to felling trees or removing their limbs than it is for splitting wood, as thin bit profiles tend to get stuck a bit more, and that’s a necessary trade-off for felling axes (and if your technique is good, it’s a rare occurrence anyway), but is a real pain if the work you’re going to be doing is splitting dry logs or rounds of wood.
+In that sense, it’s more suited to felling trees or removing their limbs than it is for splitting wood, as thin bit profiles tend to get stuck a bit more, and that’s a necessary trade-off for felling axes (and if your technique is good, it’s a rare occurrence anyway), but is a real pain if the work you’re going to be doing is splitting dry logs or rounds of wood.
 In any case, the Husqvarna 26-inch multipurpose axe is a very good general-use tool, and will allow you to fell trees, cut off their limbs, and split wood, too.

 8. Hults Bruk Akka Forester’s axe